enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step3.md

 ## The nohup command

 When exiting the shell of a Linux System, all running processes are usually terminated or hang up.
-So what do you do If you still want to keep the processes running even exiting the shell/terminal?
-This is where the ``nohup`` command comes in.
+So what do you do if you want your process to "survive" the terminale, which means to be independent, to keep running even though you end the shell session?<br>
+This is where the ``nohup`` command comes in.<br>
 Nohup, short for *no hang up* is a command in Linux systems that keep processes running even after quitting the shell or terminal.
-Nohup prevents the processes or jobs from receiving the **SIGHUP** (Signal Hang UP) signal.
-This is a signal that is sent to a process upon closing or exiting the terminal.
-In this guide, we take a look at the ``nohup`` command and demonstrate how it can be used.
+Nohup prevents the processes or jobs from receiving the **SIGHUP** (Signal Hang UP) signal, that is sent to a process upon closing or exiting the terminal.

 **Nohup command syntax**